 The abuse often escalates: the abuser misrepresents an issue to others to get them to side with them, leaving the target isolated.

-What's worse: targets are generally competence workers whose skills and ethics pose a threat to abusers.
+What's worse: targets are generally competent workers whose skills and ethics pose a threat to abusers.

 When employers allow workplace abuse to fester, they allow abusers' personal agendas to take priority over the needs of their organizations.